Muzietto/es6-lambda-calculus/README.md

     (SELF_APPLY SELF_APPLY) = (λs.(s s) λs.(s s)) = ... = (SELF_APPLY SELF_APPLY)

-because of this peculiarity, `SELF_APPLY` takes a primary role in the λ-calculus definition and implementation of __recursion__.
+because of this peculiarity, `SELF_APPLY` takes a primary role in the λ-calculus definition and implementation of __recursion__

 #### two ways of looking at function application